ElNinjaGaiden/Dapper.DataRepositories/README.md

 How do I use those things?
 --------------------------
-Lets say you have this POCO entity:
+Lets say we have this POCO definition:

     [StoredAs("Users")]
     public class User